 Burns BBQ Bash, Burns, Tennessee

-This free end-of-summer festival in Burns, Tennessee hosts local and near-by barbeque competitors to find the best barbeque around.
+This free festival in the neighboring town of Burns, Tennessee hosts local and near-by barbeque competitors to find the best barbeque around.
 There are also craft vendors, food vendors, live music, fun and games for the kids, and a fireworks finale.

 Visit Promise Land